intel-ctrlsys/sensys-doc/Home.md

 * [How to build and install ORCM](2.1-ORCM-Build-and-Installation)
 * [Developer guide](4-Developer-Guide)

+Want to contribute to the wiki?
+Sure!
+Take a look at the instructions for [maintaining the wiki](A.3-Maintaining-the-Wiki).

 Use the sidebar on the right for navigating around the Wiki!